Kategorie: Publications

 -

-New article published in Field MethodsPosted on by Article „Case-to-factor Ratios and Model Specification in Qualitative Comparative Analysis“ published in Field Methods: Qualitative Comparative Analysis (QCA) is an empirical research method that has gained some popularity in the social sciences.
-At the same time, the literature has long been convinced […]
+Article „Case-to-factor Ratios and Model Specification in Qualitative Comparative Analysis“ published in Field Methods: Qualitative Comparative Analysis (QCA) is an empirical research method that has gained some popularity in the social sciences.
+At the same time, the literature has long been convinced that QCA fails in recognizing real data beyond a certain case-to-factor ratio.
+To reduce…

 -

-New article published in Journal of Open Source SoftwarePosted on by New article on CORA and LOGIGRAM software published in the Journal of Open Source Software: Combinational Regularity Analysis (CORA) is a new member of the family of configurational comparative methods (CCMs).
+New article on CORA and LOGIGRAM software published in the Journal of Open Source Software: Combinational Regularity Analysis (CORA) is a new member of the family of configurational comparative methods (CCMs).
 CORA generalizes the capabilities of existing CCMs.
-By means of Boolean optimization […]
+By means of Boolean optimization algorithms for multi-output data imported from electrical engineering, CORA can infer INUS structures…

 -

-New article published in Nature Reviews Methods PrimersPosted on by New article „Logic diagrams: a visual tool with untapped potential“ published in Nature Reviews Methods Primers: Logic diagrams were originally developed at the crossroads of analytical philosophy and electrical engineering as visual representations of Boolean-algebraic functions, primarily those describing switching circuits.
-However, […]
+New article „Logic diagrams: a visual tool with untapped potential“ published in Nature Reviews Methods Primers: Logic diagrams were originally developed at the crossroads of analytical philosophy and electrical engineering as visual representations of Boolean-algebraic functions, primarily those describing switching circuits.
+However, their utility and applicability extend far beyond the technical sciences.
+Here, we argue…

 -

-New article published in BMC Medical Research MethodologyPosted on by New article „Combinational Regularity Analysis (CORA) — a new method for uncovering complex causation in medical and health research“ published in BMC Medical Research Methodology: Modern configurational comparative methods (CCMs) of causal inference, such as Qualitative Comparative Analysis (QCA) and Coincidence Analysis […]
+New article „Combinational Regularity Analysis (CORA) — a new method for uncovering complex causation in medical and health research“ published in BMC Medical Research Methodology: Modern configurational comparative methods (CCMs) of causal inference, such as Qualitative Comparative Analysis (QCA) and Coincidence Analysis (CNA), have started to make inroads into medical and health research.
+However, these…

 -

-New book chapter on QCA published in Handbook of Research Methods in International RelationsPosted on by New book chapter on QCA published in Handbook of Research Methods in International Relations: This chapter is to convince you that QCA and closely related methods of configurational data analysis can add significantly to our knowledge about cause-effect relations.
-A second goal is […]
+New book chapter on QCA published in Handbook of Research Methods in International Relations: This chapter is to convince you that QCA and closely related methods of configurational data analysis can add significantly to our knowledge about cause-effect relations.
+A second goal is to demonstrate the workings of QCA.
+A third and last goal is to…

 -

-New article on QCA solution types published in Sociological Methods & ResearchPosted on by New article „Beyond the Facts: Limited Empirical Diversity and Causal Inference in Qualitative Comparative Analysis“ published in Sociological Methods & Research: Recent research has found the conservative (QCA-CS) and the intermediate solution type (QCA-IS) of QCA to fail fundamental tests of correctness. […]
+New article „Beyond the Facts: Limited Empirical Diversity and Causal Inference in Qualitative Comparative Analysis“ published in Sociological Methods & Research: Recent research has found the conservative (QCA-CS) and the intermediate solution type (QCA-IS) of QCA to fail fundamental tests of correctness.
+This problem does not affect the parsimonious solution type (QCA-PS).
+These findings conflict…